Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Methods

-With each sample, the initial offset phase ($\Phi_{\rm offs}$) between the probe and reference pulses is set to a balanced position such that $V_A - V_B = 0$, where $V_A$ is the voltage on DET A and $V_B$ is the voltage on DET B. The offset phase can be set by adjusting the angle-of-incidence ($\alpha_{\rm ext}$) of CAL 1 with p-polarized light.
+With each sample, the initial offset phase ($\Phi_{\rm offs}$) between the probe and reference is set to a balanced position such that $V_A - V_B = 0$, where $V_A$ is the voltage on DET A and $V_B$ is the voltage on DET B. The offset phase can be set by adjusting the angle-of-incidence ($\alpha_{\rm ext}$) of CAL 1 with p-polarized light.
 This angle is set with the pump pulse blocked so that the offset phase accounts for any residual phase imparted to the reference and probe pulses by the microscope and sample.
 When the pump pulse is unblocked, a phase advance imparted to the probe pulse from an excited sample will cause an increase in $V_A$ and a decrease in $V_B$ and the overall balanced detection signal $V_A - V_B$ will swing positive.
 Similarly, a phase delay imparted to the probe pulse will cause a decrease in $V_A$ and an increase in $V_B$ and the overall signal $V_A - V_B$ will swing negative.
 Figure \ref{fig:PreampSignal} shows an example of the temporal interference between the reference (pink) and probe (blue) pulses on detector A and B for these scenarios.

 Ultimately our setup is capable of measuring an excited-state phase change of $\pm\frac{\pi}{2}$ from the initial offset point.
-The voltage measured on each detector is the time-integrated interference between the reference and probe; since our final signal is $V_A - V_B$ we end up with a 2X increase in measurable signal than if we were conducting our measurements with only one detector.
+The voltage measured on each detector is the time-integrated interference between the reference and probe; since our final signal is $V_A - V_B$ we end up with a 2X increase in measurable signal than if we were conducting our measurements with a single detector.
+(It should be noted, though, than both TAM and T$\Phi$M can be done with only one detector.)
 The preamplifier (SR 560) measures $V_A - V_B$ and applies a voltage gain before the difference signal is sent into a lock-in amplifier (Liquid Instruments Moku:Lab).
-The lock-in amplifier measures amplitude changes of $V_A - V_B$ that coincide with the 500 kHz modulation frequency of the pump train; these measurements correspond to pump-induced phase changes $\Re\{\Delta \mathcal N\}$.
+The lock-in amplifier measures amplitude changes of $V_A - V_B$ that coincide with the 500 kHz pump modulation frequency; these measurements correspond to pump-induced phase changes $\Re\{\Delta \mathcal N\}$.

 The balanced detection signal is given by

 where $\Phi_{\rm offs}$ is a phase offset between reference and probe set by CAL1, CAL2, any birefringent optics in the path, e.g. the pump-combining dichroic, and static birefringence of the sample (see Supplementary 2 and 3 for more details).
 The term arising from pump-probe interactions is $\Delta\Phi_{\rm t\phi m}\propto\Re\{\Delta \mathcal N\}$.
 In the balanced configuration, $\Phi_{\rm offs}=0$, and assuming that the phase perturbations resulting from $\Re\{\Delta \mathcal N\}$ are small,